Multi-Engine class rating

 The Multi Engine Class Rating allows a pilot to fly a piston powered multi-engine aeroplane up to a maximum takeoff weight (MTOW) of 5700kg.
 Previously each twin-engine type was covered by its own endorsement, but now the rating covers the majority of aircraft below 5700kg, subject to meeting the CASR 61.385 General Competency requirement.
 We conduct multi engine training for the rating from our Cessnock, Hunter Valley base in New South Wales.
 Just two hours drive north of Sydney, and close to Maitland Airport.

 Before being able to fly a twin engine aircraft safely, a pilot must have received good quality training in multi-engine operations, including substantial theoretical and practical training in asymmetric (one-engine inoperative) flight.

 Our multi engine syllabus, approved by CASA, includes:

 Rating flight test.

 The total flight time (including the flight test) to complete the course is 8 hours, and is completed in either the Piper PA30 Twin Comanche or Beechcraft BE76 Duchess, however other types can be utilised on request.
 We can also conduct training for pilots in their own aircraft if they have recently purchased and need training on type.

-In addition to providing the initial multi engine class rating, we can also conduct 61.385 competency training on a variety of multi-engine types including the backbone of our charter fleet, the Piper PA31-350 Chieftain.
+In addition to providing the initial twin engine rating, we can also conduct 61.385 competency training on a variety of multi-engine types including the backbone of our charter fleet, the Piper PA31-350 Chieftain.

 Initial multi engine class rating, completed in the PA30 Twin Comanche: $5950+GST